-Figure 4.5: Simple HTTP 1.0 interaction retrieving the index.html resource on the server.
+Figure 4.5: Simple HTTP/1.0 interaction retrieving the index.html resource on the server.
 The client request on the left is terminated by an empty line.
 On the right side, the response header and content are sent back by the server.

-- HTTP 1.0 was only intended to transfer hypertext and some embedded resources such as images. - In HTTP 1.0 a client opens a new connection for each request, which is closed once the response is delivered.
+• In HTTP/1.0 a client opens a new connection for each request, which is closed once the response is delivered.
 Due to the increasing number of resources required to render a webpage, this results in a large number of (slow start) TCP connections between client and server.

-Protocol 4.6 (HTTP 1.1).
-HTTP 1.1 is the second released version of HTTP, which includes a number of incremental changes such as request pipelining, protocol upgrade capabilities, range request, better support for caching and compression.
+Protocol 4.6 (HTTP/1.1).
+Among other features, HTTP/1.1 includes request pipelining and range requests.